Seeds2B - Seed Policy Development

 Much deeper analysis of national legal and regulatory systems and structures will be required in order to fully assess regional harmonization efforts.
 Together with the New Markets Lab (NML), we have developed three country case studies (see "Policy Papers" below).
 These measure and assess the pace of national efforts to implement regional seed measures.
 They also investigate the impact of regional harmonization efforts on the effort that seed companies and other stakeholders expend in navigating the regulatory process for seeds.
 A particular focus is on variety release and registration.

-Since 2016, we have been working with a range of seed companies to help them get varieties listed in the regional catalogues (EAC, etc.).
+Since 2016, we have been working with public breeders and a range of seed companies to help them get varieties listed in the regional catalogues (COMESA, SADC, etc.).
 We also continue to assess the legal, policy and regulatory systems for seed and agriculture in general in Sub-Saharan Africa.

 1. Regional Variety Release Test Cases: 2016 Findings - Summary